pacharanero/checktick/docs/FOLLOWUP_FEATURE_SUMMARY.md

-# Follow-up Question Feature - Markdown Import Implementation
+# Follow-up Questions & Bulk Import

+Complete guide to creating surveys with follow-up text inputs using markdown bulk import.

-## Summary
+## Overview

-Extended the markdown bulk import feature to support follow-up text inputs on question options.
-This completes the third method of creating questions with follow-up text, alongside the API and webapp builder.
+CheckTick supports follow-up text inputs on question options through three methods:

+1. **API** - Programmatically create surveys with follow-ups
+2. **Web Builder** - Use the visual survey builder interface
+3. **Markdown Import** - Bulk import surveys from markdown files (this guide)

+This guide focuses on the markdown import syntax for adding follow-up questions to your surveys.

-## Syntax
+## Quick Start

+For a complete guide to bulk importing surveys, see the [Import Documentation](import.md).

 Follow-up text inputs are added using indented lines starting with `+` immediately after an option: